.NET HELP

 C# Print Variable (How It Works For Developers): Figure 1 - String Variable Output

-If you want to print variables values on same line then you can use Console.Write method.
-The only difference between both the methods is that WriteLine leave a new line character at the end so the next output is printed on the next line and Write method prints everything on the same line.
+If you want to print variable values on the same line, then you can use the Console.Write method.
+The only difference between both methods is that WriteLine leaves a new line character at the end, so the next output is printed on the next line, while Write prints everything on the same line.

 Multiple Variables in a Single Line